Baháʼí Faith in Papua New Guinea: Forming a national community

-The decoration of Baháʼí centers and practices of sharing of stories of the history of the religion became infused with mixtures of Baháʼí and Nalik symbology while Baháʼís moving to the country learned to appreciate indigenous culture's orientation to "…develop a view of life that was not simply confined to their own surroundings and necessities, but rather was a cosmic perspective of life as a whole."
+The decoration of Baháʼí centers and practices of sharing of stories of the history of the religion became infused with mixtures of Baháʼí and Nalik symbology while Baháʼís moving to the country learned to appreciate indigenous culture's orientation to "...develop a view of life that was not simply confined to their own surroundings and necessities, but rather was a cosmic perspective of life as a whole."
 In all some hundred and fifty Baháʼís assisted the development of a community numbered in the thousands and Hoehnke carried on a correspondence with over a hundred letters.

-The first summer school on the religion was held in the spring of 1965 with class attendance averaging 80 people followed by a second in Dec 1965.
-The classed included the first Baháʼís from another village of New Ireland and Morobe Province of New Guinea while Hoebneke, newly appointed as an Auxiliary Board member, emphasized the history of the religion as well as a view on comparative religion- all carried out in Pidgin English - along with a mock assembly meeting, reviews of Baháʼí laws, prayers, and a chance to discuss the concerns of the people of the region.
+The first summer school on the religion was held in the spring of 1965 with class attendance averaging 80 people followed by a second in December 1965.
+The classed included the first Baháʼís from another village of New Ireland and Morobe Province of New Guinea while Hoebneke, newly appointed as an Auxiliary Board member, emphasized the history of the religion as well as a view on comparative religion—all carried out in Pidgin English—along with a mock assembly meeting, reviews of Baháʼí laws, prayers, and a chance to discuss the concerns of the people of the region.

 In 1965 Tom Kabu became the first Papuan Baháʼí.
 Approximately twenty Papuans became Baháʼís in Port Moresby immediately after Kabu who were from the Baimuru area.
 Kabu traveled among many villages presenting the religion.
 Yale University professor Charles Forman analyzed religious trends across the Pacific Islands and attributes what he termed the surprising growth of the Baháʼí Faith across Micronesia was partly due to a certain amount of response from some youths of wider experience and education as well as from some village folk among whom Baháʼís settled.
 Probably the greatest single increase, in his view, came in 1966 with this effort as Kabu was a leader of an important modernising movement in the Purari River area of Papua.
 Kabu died in 1969 from tuberculosis after being sick about a year.

 The first members of the National Spiritual Assembly of the Baháʼís of Papua New Guinea were elected in 1969.
 Its membership was: John Francis, Noel Bluett, David Podger, Sue Podger, Margaret Bluett, Michael Homerang, Rodney Hancock, Frank Wyss and Gas Dau.
-There were 31 delegates at the convention, only three couldn't attend, and Hand of the Cause Collis Featherstone represented the Universal House of Justice, then head of the religion ("Hand of the Cause" being one of a select group of Baháʼís, appointed for life, whose main function was to propagate and protect the religion under the head of the religion.)
+There were 31 delegates at the convention, only three could not attend, and Hand of the Cause Collis Featherstone represented the Universal House of Justice, then head of the religion ("Hand of the Cause" being one of a select group of Baháʼís, appointed for life, whose main function was to propagate and protect the religion under the head of the religion.)
 Goals and materials were voted on at the convention to make translations in indigenous languages.
 Previous translations of the histories of the lives of the Báb and Baháʼu'lláh were reviewed in Pidgin English.